In turn, list weather-related words (snowy, cold, typhoon, etc). Collect them on the whiteboard or on a piece of paper.

 - Is the weather a good topic for small talk?
 If not, what topics do you prefer?

 - Some weather phenomena, like tornadoes or lightning, look spectacular.
-Can you understand why some people try to get closer to storms?
+Can you understand why some people try to get close to storms?